 Ethanol is a renewable biofuel because it is made from biomass.
 Ethanol is a clear, colorless alcohol made from a variety of biomass materials called feedstocks (the raw materials used to make a product).
 Fuel ethanol feedstocks include grains and crops with high starch and sugar content such as corn, sorghum, barley, sugar cane, and sugar beets.
 Ethanol can also be made from grasses, trees, and agricultural and forestry residues such as corn cobs and stocks, rice straw, sawdust, and wood chips.
 Ethanol is made from these feedstocks in several ways.

-Fermentation is the most common method for fuel ethanol production
+Fermentation is the most common method for producing fuel ethanol

 The most common ethanol production processes today use yeast to ferment the starch and sugars in corn, sugar cane, and sugar beets.
 Corn is the main feedstock for fuel ethanol in the United States because of its abundance and low price.
 The starch in corn kernels is fermented into sugar, which is then fermented into alcohol.

 Sugar cane and sugar beets are the most common feedstocks used to make fuel ethanol in other parts of the world.
 Because alcohol is made by fermenting sugar, sugar crops are the easiest ingredients to convert into alcohol.
 Brazil, the world's second-largest fuel ethanol producer after the United States, makes most of its fuel ethanol from sugar cane.
 Most of the cars in Brazil can run on pure ethanol or on a blend of gasoline and ethanol.

 USDA researchers adding yeast to begin ethanol fermentation

 Photo Credit: Scott Bauer, USDA Agricultural Research Service (public domain)

 Cellulosic ethanol is a large potential source of fuel ethanol